-Cost is the money spent on producing and selling a product to the customers.the cost of a product starts from the raw materials through production costs till selling costs include the cost in maintaining outlets.
+Cost is the money spent on producing and selling a product to the customers the cost of a product starts from the raw materials through production costs till selling costs include the cost in maintaining outlets.
 24) what is the significance of cost in managerial decision making?

 Study of costs is essential for making a choice from among the competing production plans.productiondecisions are not possible without their respective cost considerations.
 25) what is price of input?

-If the price of the raw materials labor, power increases then naturally the cost of production goes up.this cost of productions varies directly with the prices of inputs.
+If the price of the raw materials labor, power increases then naturally the cost of production goes up.this cost productions varies directly with the prices of inputs.

-1. Briefly explain about types of production function with illustration production function with one variable input production function with two variable input iso quants production function with all variable input
+- Briefly explain about types of production function with illustration production function with one variable input

-- ➤ Increasing return
+- □ Increasing return

-- ➤ Negative return
+- □ Negative return

-- > Decrasing return
+- □ Decrasing return